Jeff Martin (Canadian musician)

 Jeffrey Scott Martin is a Canadian guitarist and singer, best known for fronting the rock band The Tea Party.
-He began his career as a solo artist in 2005, when The Tea Party went on hiatus.
+He began his solo career in 2005, when The Tea Party went on hiatus.

 Biography

 Early years

 Martin grew up in Windsor, Ontario. began playing guitar as a child and in his adolescence played in bands The Shadows, Modern Movement, and The Stickmen.
 In 1988, Jeff graduated from Sandwich Secondary School along with future Tea Party bandmates Jeff Burrows and Stuart Chatwood.
 He went on to study music at the University of Windsor before leaving his studies prematurely due to philosophical differences with his music professor.

 Martin has perfect pitch, as highlighted on "The Science of a Rock Concert", an episode of Daily Planet on Discovery Channel Canada.
 He also has synesthesia, as heard during an Alternate Tunings Guitar Workshop for Maton Guitars.

 Professional career

 The Tea Party (1990–2005, 2011–present)

 Forming The Tea Party in 1990 after a marathon jam session at the Cherry Beach Rehearsal Studios in Toronto, Martin produced all of The Tea Party's albums, including their debut album in 1991, distributing it through the band's own label, Eternal Discs.
 In 1993 The Tea Party signed to EMI Music Canada and released their first major-label recording entitled Splendor Solis.
 Martin employed open tunings to imitate Indian instruments such as the sitar, something he has continued to employ throughout his career.
 Further developing The Tea Party's sound in 1995, The Edges of Twilight was recorded with an array of Indian and Middle-eastern instrumentation while Martin drew lyrical inspiration from occult themes and pagan influenced literature.

 Upon returning from tours in Canada, Europe and Australia in 1996, The Tea Party went on to record Alhambra, an Enhanced CD which features acoustic re-recordings of songs from The Edges of Twilight, followed by a brief tour around Canada known as "Alhambra acoustic and eclectic".

 Transmission, filled with dark and angry music, was released in 1997; it included Martin's first foray into electronica.
 Triptych followed in 1999; the first single "Heaven Coming Down" rose to #1 on Canadian radio.
 Lyrically, Martin was less enigmatic than he was on previous albums: on Triptych he wrote about the experiences of his years in the band.

 In 1999, Martin performed as part of The White Ribbon Concert at the Phoenix Concert Theatre in Toronto.
 After releasing Tangents, a singles compilation, in 2000 and Illuminations, a DVD compilation of music videos which Martin remixed in Surround sound, The Tea Party released The Interzone Mantras in 2001 and Seven Circles in 2004.
 In October 2005, The Tea Party disbanded due to creative differences.

 In 2011, the band members came together once again to perform a series of shows in their home country of Canada.
 The positive reception of these dates eventually led to the reforming of The Tea Party.